 To remove ClamAV from your operating system is a quick process.
 Execute the following terminal command to remove:

-Note, this will remove all unused dependencies that were installed with ClamAV for a full uninstallation.
+Note, this will remove all unused dependencies that were installed with ClamAV for a complete uninstallation.

 Comments and Conclusion

-For more information on using ClamAV, visiting the official documentation.
+For more information on using ClamAV, visit the official documentation.